 It isn’t unusual to encounter obstacles along the way.
 No need to worry!
 We're here to help you move past them as easily as possible.
 Here are common ones:

 If your loan request is declined, it may be due to any number of things including not enough income, too much debt, or a weak credit history.
-As important it is for you to own a home, it’s even more important to us that you can afford to keep it and maintain it.
+As important as it is for you to own a home, it’s even more important to us that you can afford to keep it and maintain it.
 We avoid placing people into situations with a high probability of causing them financial stress.
 If your application is declined, your Mortgage Loan Officer will discuss with you the reason and provide suggestions about how to increase the likelihood your application can be approved in the future.

 Property Appraisal Issues